“The prince demands justice for your crimes! And I am here to claim it in his stead!”

 Donovan is gone in a flash.
 He leaps into the air.

-Then he plummets back down to earth.
-Cat-quick, he lands on his feet as the floor slams up to meet them.
+Cat-quick, he lands on his feet as the floor slams up to meet him.

 But he lands.